noreadingability/readability/README.md

 library/book/時の凱歌.txt.morphdata
 ```

-4. Again, large libraries do take a bit of time, depending on the size.
+5. Again, large libraries do take a bit of time, depending on the size.

 ### Available commands:
 * **server.py** : serves a local page where one can submit their **known_db** and have an evaluation over the total library.
 It comes with a table with basic sorting and filtering capabilities.
-(Check point 3. from before.)
+(Check point 3. from before).
+In the repo, there are two titles as an example.
 ```
 python3 server.py
 ```